Free Online Photo Storage and Backup

 Integration with social networks is an important part of photo sharing services.
 Look for buttons that enable you to share photos on Twitter, Facebook, and your other favorite social sites.
 Flickr excels at making it easy to share your photos on a variety of social media sites.

 Too much sharing can be a dangerous thing.
-You should be able to set up public and private albums, and even password-protected access to albums or specific photos.
+Check the policy of your photo sharing site to see if you can set up both public and private albums, or get password-protected access to albums or specific photos.
 An "invite" feature lets you send emails or text messages to selected contacts inviting them to come see your latest photo via a URL included with the invitation.

 Do you have something to say about online photo storage, backup or sharing?
 Post your comment or question below...